YunoHost-Apps/Redlib_ynh/doc/DESCRIPTION.md

-Libreddit is a portmanteau of "libre" (meaning freedom) and "Reddit".
+Redlib is an alternative private front-end to Reddit, with its origins in Libreddit.
 It is a private front-end like Invidious but for Reddit.
 Browse the coldest takes of r/unpopularopinion without being tracked.

 ### Features